• Home

 This SDK is intended for use in single-user mobile, desktop, and embedded applications.
 If you have a .NET application and want to set up LaunchDarkly on the server-side, read the server-side .NET SDK reference.

-It is also compatible with any other platform that supports .NET Standard version 1.6 or higher, although the .NET Standard version lacks some mobile-specific features such as detecting network connectivity.
-Previous beta releases of the LaunchDarkly client-side .NET SDK used the Xamarin.Essentials library, but the SDK no longer has that dependency.
+The LaunchDarkly .NET (client-side) SDK is compatible with Android version 5.0 and higher and with iOS version 11.0 and higher.
+It is also compatible with any other platform that supports .NET Standard version 2.0 or higher, although the .NET Standard version lacks some mobile-specific features such as detecting network connectivity.

 To start using the client-side .NET SDK: